-Alexandra began her studies at Trinity Laban Conservatoire of Music & Dance in the autumn of 2015 under the tutelage of Professor Teresa Cahill LRAM AGSM and Helen Yorke.
-Opera scenes roles have included Virtú in Monteverdi’s L’incoronazione di Poppea, Dorinda in Handel’s Orlando and also involvement in performances of Tchaikovsky’s Eugene Onegin and Poulenc’s Dialogues des Carmélites, all at Blackheath Halls, London.
-Alexandra was then cast in Trinity’s summer opera Banished, a commissioned work by composer Stephen McNeff, based on Steve Gooch’s play Female Transport.
+Alexandra began her Post Graduate studies at Trinity Laban Conservatoire of Music & Dance, London in the autumn of 2015 under the tutelage of Professor Teresa Cahill (LRAM AGSM) and vocal coach Helen Yorke.
+Opera scenes roles included ‘Virtú’ in Monteverdi’s L’incoronazione di Poppea, ‘Dorinda’ in Handel’s Orlando and also involvement in performances of Tchaikovsky’s Eugene Onegin and Poulenc’s Dialogues des Carmélites, all at Blackheath Halls, London.
+Alexandra was then cast in Trinity’s summer opera Banished, a commissioned piece by composer Stephen McNeff, based on Steve Gooch’s play Female Transport.
 The piece, directed by Elaine Kidd and conducted by Jessica Cottis, ignited a new love in Alexandra for contemporary opera.

-Since graduating from Trinity Laban, Alexandra appeared in Stephen McNeff’s world premiere of The Burning Boy and more recently took the lead role of Maria in Leonard Bernstein’s West Side Story at Buxton Opera House under the direction of Paul Kerryson and musical director Mark Goggins to much acclaim.
+Since graduating, Alexandra took the lead role of ‘Maria’ in Leonard Bernstein’s West Side Story at Buxton Opera House under the direction of Paul Kerryson and musical director Mark Goggins to much acclaim.

 She recently performed the role of ‘Cousin Hebe’ in HMS Pinafore with Charles Court Opera on the famous Cutty Sark, no less, which was a wonderfully thrilling experience for her.